CounselLink and the General Data Protection Regulation

 We have appointed a Data Protection Officer to support our businesses in scope of European data protection laws.

-Our current security processes, features and posture, described here, ensure that we are well positioned to satisfy our responsibilities to implement appropriate technical and organizational measures under GDPR.
-Additional measures include:
+Our current security processes, features, and posture that are described here—ensure that we are well-positioned to satisfy our responsibilities to implement appropriate technical and organizational measures under GDPR.

 Comprehensive Physical and Logical Security

 CounselLink has a flexible role and permission approach to enable fine grained access control over customer data.
 The system is designed to ensure that only authenticated users have access to the customer data that they are authorized to see, while they are authorized to see it.
 All data is encrypted in transit, using the latest transport layer security (TLS) protocols, to and from CounselLink, and is encrypted at rest, with FIPS140-2 Level II compliant self-encrypting disks.
 Furthermore, all data backups are encrypted and stored securely off-site.
 User documents stored on CounselLink are also encrypted prior to storage.

 CounselLink is hosted in primary and secondary (fail-over) Tier 3 data centers.
 Each data center provides redundant power and network service, climate control and fire suppression.
 Physical access to the buildings and CounselLink equipment is monitored by around-the-clock security personnel and closed circuit video cameras.
 Access to data center equipment requires 2-factor authentication using card key and biometric scan.

 The CounselLink security team uses automated continuous monitoring designed to optimize availability.
 Monitoring and management includes proactive monitoring of the data center environment, servers, network, security systems and all service components of the CounselLink firewall on a 24/7/365 basis, and expedient restoration of service when component failures occur.
 We maintain redundant, backup or spare equipment for key components such that service outages are less likely to occur due to individual component failures.

 Audit and Compliance